PlantEcology/BIOL54210/README.md

 # BIOL 54210 Biometry
-This is the data set package for lecture, homework, and exams in BIOL 54210 Biometry at Purdue University Fort Wayne.
-Additional data will be provided via the course Brightspace page.
+This is the data set package for lecture in BIOL 54210 Biometry at Purdue University Fort Wayne.
+Additional data for homework and exams will be provided via the course Brightspace page.

 ## Install
 Installation in R requires <a href="https://cran.r-project.org/package=devtools">devtools</a> or <a href="https://cran.r-project.org/package=remotes">remotes</a>.